BitPhinix/slate-yjs/docs/walkthroughs/collaboration-hocuspocus.md

 # Collaboration (Hocuspocus)

-> Slate-yjs is connection provider agnostic, so even tough other transport providers aren't covered in this guide, they might be better suited for your specific needs.
+> Slate-yjs is connection provider agnostic, so even though other transport providers aren't covered in this guide, they might be better suited for your specific needs.
 You can find a full list of connection providers here: [https://docs.yjs.dev/ecosystem/connection-provider](https://docs.yjs.dev/ecosystem/connection-provider)

 ## Server-side setup